The topology of the space of J-holomorphic maps to CP^2: -Holomorphic curves and automatic transversality

-\begin{theorem} Let $u \in Hol^\mathfrak{z}((\Sigma_g,j),(M,J))$.
-If $D^Z_u: \Gamma(u^*TM) \m \Omega^{0,1}(u^*TM)$ is surjective, then a neighborhood of $u$ in $Hol^\mathfrak{z}((\Sigma_g,j),(M,J))$ is homeomorphic to a neighborhood of zero in $ker(D_u^Z)$.
-Thus the tangent space of $Hol^\mathfrak{z}((\Sigma_g,j),(M,J))$ at the point $u$ can be identified with $ker D_u^Z$.
-If $D_u^Z$ is onto for all $u\in Hol^\mathfrak{z}((\Sigma_g,j),(M,J))$, then $Hol^\mathfrak{z}((\Sigma_g,j),(M,J))$ is a smooth manifold. \end{theorem}
+\begin{theorem} Let $u \in \Hol^\mathfrak{z}((\Sigma_g,j),(M,J))$.
+If $D^Z_u: \Gamma(u^*TM) \m \Omega^{0,1}(u^*TM)$ is surjective, then a neighborhood of $u$ in $\Hol^\mathfrak{z}((\Sigma_g,j),(M,J))$ is homeomorphic to a neighborhood of zero in $ker(D_u^Z)$.
+Thus the tangent space of $\Hol^\mathfrak{z}((\Sigma_g,j),(M,J))$ at the point $u$ can be identified with $ker D_u^Z$.
+If $D_u^Z$ is onto for all $u\in \Hol^\mathfrak{z}((\Sigma_g,j),(M,J))$, then $\Hol^\mathfrak{z}((\Sigma_g,j),(M,J))$ is a smooth manifold. \end{theorem}

 See \cite{MS} for a proof.
 Recall that a sufficient condition for a map between manifolds to have manifolds as fibers is that the map is a submersion.
 The above theorem regarding a space being smooth can be strengthened to a statement about a map being a submersion.
 Fix a path of compatible almost complex structures $J_t$.
-See \cite{MS} for a description of a natural topology on $\bigcup_t Hol^\mathfrak{z}((\Sigma_g,j),(M,J_t))$.
-There is a natural map such that the fiber over $t \in \R$ is $Hol^\mathfrak{z}((\Sigma_g,j),(M,J_t))$.
-The above theorem follows from the fact that if $D_u$ is onto, $\pi$ is a submersion at $u$ \cite{MS} \cite{S}.
+See \cite{MS} for a description of a natural topology on $\bigcup_t \Hol^\mathfrak{z}((\Sigma_g,j),(M,J_t))$.
+There is a natural map such that the fiber over $t \in \R$ is $\Hol^\mathfrak{z}((\Sigma_g,j),(M,J_t))$.
+The above theorem can be strengthened to the fact that if $D_u$ is onto, then there is a neighborhood of $u$ in $\bigcup_t \Hol^\mathfrak{z}((\Sigma_g,j),(M, J_t))$ that is a smooth manifold and $\pi$ is a submersion at $u$ \cite{MS} \cite{S}.
 All of the theorems about smoothness of moduli spaces or mapping spaces in this section can be rephrased in terms of the corresponding projection maps being submersions.

 The operator $D_u$ will be primarily of interest in genus zero.
 In higher genus, $D_u$ is generally not onto.
 However, $\tilde D_u$ is often onto.
-This operator is not Fredholm so its kernel will not correspond to the tangent space of finite dimension mapping space.
+This operator is not Fredholm as its kernel is infinite dimensional.
+Therefore, $ker \tilde D_u$ will not correspond to the tangent space of a finite dimensional mapping space.
 Let $\mathcal{J}_g$ denote the space of smooth almost complex structures on $\Sigma_g$ compatible with a fixed orientation form.
 Consider the following infinite dimensional $J$-holomorphic mapping space.

-\begin{definition} Let $Hol^{\mathfrak z}(\Sigma_g,(M,J)) \subset C^{\infty}(\Sigma_g,M) \times \mathcal{J}_g$ be the subset of maps and almost complex structures $(u,j)$ such that $u$ is $(j,J)$-holomorphic and $u(z_i)=\mathfrak z(z_i)$.
-For $A \in H_2(M)$, let $Hol_A^{\mathfrak z}(\Sigma_g,(M,J))$ be the subspace of maps such that $u^*([\Sigma_g])=A$. \end{definition}
+\begin{definition} Let $\Hol^{\mathfrak z}(\Sigma_g,(M,J)) \subset C^{\infty}(\Sigma_g,M) \times \mathcal{J}_g$ be the subset of maps and almost complex structures $(u,j)$ such that $u$ is $(j,J)$-holomorphic and $u(z_i)=\mathfrak z(z_i)$.
+For $A \in H_2(M)$, let $\Hol_A^{\mathfrak z}(\Sigma_g,(M,J))$ be the subspace of maps such that $u_*([\Sigma_g])=A$. \end{definition}

 This is the space of all maps that are $(j,J)$-holomorphic for some $j$ on $\Sigma_g$.